JanJanda/otava/README.md

 5. Use `cd otava` to go to the directory of the project.
 6. Edit the downloaded file `docker-compose.yml` like so: Come up with an original password, and replace every occurrence of `my-password` in the file with your password.
 7. Optional: Increase the `replicas` value under `web_worker` in the file to spawn more workers and increase performance.
 8. Run `docker compose up` to start everything and wait.
+It can take a long time.
 9. Open your web browser and go to address `localhost` to see the web application.
 10. Open another command line in the `otava` directory and run `docker compose down` to stop everything.